LiMinggang/madedit-mod/README.txt

 ChangeLog:
 ----------
-Note: Not support wxWidgets 2.8 anymore since 0.3.8
+Note: Not support wxWidgets 2.X anymore since 0.3.X

 Todo:
 FreeBSD packaging (with FreeBSD 10.01)

 Mod v0.3.8
+New: Upgrade boost to 1.59
 New: Silent mode which can be used in scripting(Only file names would be passed to
      running instance in single instance mode)
      Run MadEdit-Mod without show GUI and use a MadPython to handle the files to